Watch Rihanna play career-spanning set for Super Bowl Halftime Show 2023

 — Gaga Crave 🌷 (@AMENARTPOP) February 13, 2023

-‘We Found Love’ also saw the star zoom back down to the stage on the pitch, where one song later on ‘Rude Boi’, she delivered her first full choreography of the night.
+‘We Found Love’ also saw the star zoom back down to the stage on the pitch, where one song later on ‘Rude Boy’, she delivered her first full choreography of the night.
 ‘Work’ saw her conduct her dancers, who later crawled and hopped after her as she moved along the stage, while.

 The set also featured 2012’s ‘Pour It Up’, which originally appeared on the ‘Unapologetic’ album, as well as Kanye West collaboration ‘All Of The Lights’, the Jay-Z and West team-up ‘Run This Town’ and her hit single ‘Umbrella’.